Recent Blog Articles

 Each year, more than a third of smokers try to kick the habit.
 But stress, socializing, and the addictive property of nicotine often get in the way.
 Tobacco use may be the toughest unhealthy habit to break.
 But don’t get discouraged.
 You can quit.
 In fact, in the United States today, there are more ex-smokers than smokers.

-The information in this report can help you learn about common obstacles that arise when people try to quit, and the various techniques to overcome them.
+The information in this Harvard Medical School Guide can help you learn about common obstacles that arise when people try to quit, and the various techniques to overcome them.
 The options include behavior therapy, support groups, hypnosis, nicotine replacement therapy, and medications.
 You can be one of the people who successfully quit, and this report can help you find the best way to do so.

 Prepared by the editors of Harvard Health Publishing in consultation Howard Lewine, M.D., Chief Medical Editor, Internet Publishing, Harvard Health Publishing, Harvard Medical School.
 36 pages.
 (2017)